12v/boundary-mapper/README.md

-# Postcode to updated Westminster constituency converter
+# Convert postcodes to updated Westminster constituencies

 ## How can I use the converter?

 A simple UI is available [here](https://12v.github.io/boundary-mapper/).

-The generated conversion file, `output/mapping.csv`, can be found [here](https://github.com/12v/boundary-mapper/raw/main/output/mapping.csv).
+The generated conversion file mapping postcodes to new Westminster constituencies, `output/postcode_to_constituency_mapping.csv`, can be found [here](https://github.com/12v/boundary-mapper/raw/main/output/postcode_to_constituency_mapping.csv).

+A mapping of wards to new Westminster constituencies, `output/ward_to_constituencies_mapping.csv`, can be found [here](https://github.com/12v/boundary-mapper/raw/main/output/ward_to_constituencies_mapping.csv).

+A mapping of new Westminster constituencies to wards, `output/constituency_to_wards_mapping.csv`, can be found [here](https://github.com/12v/boundary-mapper/raw/main/output/constituency_to_wards_mapping.csv).

-**Caveat**: `output/mapping.csv` contains >1.7 million rows, Microsoft Excel can't display this many rows and will truncate the dataset.
+**Caveat**: `output/postcode_to_constituency_mapping.csv` contains >1.7 million rows, Microsoft Excel can't display this many rows and will truncate the dataset.

 Check the errors [here](https://github.com/12v/boundary-mapper/raw/main/output/errors.csv).